NielsOuvrard/Cryptography/README.md

 - `b`: Block mode.
 For XOR and AES algorithms, this mode works on one block only.
 A block is of the same size as the key.
 It means the **message** must be of the same length as the key. **MESSAGE** and KEY must be of the same size.
 - `g` `P` `Q`: For RSA only, generate a public and private key pair from the prime numbers P and Q.

-> All symmetric algorithms must accept the "-b" option for block mode.
+> [!INFO] All symmetric algorithms must accept the "-b" option for block mode.
 In block mode, only one block will be treated.
 A block is of the same size as the key.
 The message must be of the same length as the key.

 Without the "-b" modifier, your algorithm must work in stream mode, meaning the message to cipher/decipher can be of any length.